Latest Blog

 – Difficulty maintaining muscle control.

 Physical therapy is helpful in treating Lordosis.
 Your therapist will customise a treatment plan to help with the pain.
 Treatment program will focus on building strength and flexibility, and increasing range of motion.
 Apart from manual therapy, exercises that help strengthen your weak muscle groups and treat the specific causes of your Lordosis will be prescribed.
-Functional training will also be taught by your therapist to manage the pain.
-If in doubt, seek professional advice.
+Functional training will also be taught to manage the pain.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).